ttvand/ttvand.github.io/_posts/2016-07-09-Winning approach of the Facebook V Kaggle competition.md

 {% include image.html url="/img/meanXVariationVsAc.png" description="Mean variation from the median in x versus time and accuracy" %}

 ## <a name="candidateSel2"><a> Candidate selection 2
+The features from the previous section are used to generate binary classification models on 15 different train batches using XGBoost models.
+With 100 candidates for each observation, this is a slow process and it made sense to me to narrow down the number of candidates to 20 at this stage.
+The 15 candidate selection models are built with the top 142 features.
+The feature importance order is obtained by considering the XGBoost feature importance ranks of 20 other models.
+Hyperparameters were selected using the local validation batches.
+The 15 second candidate selection models all generate a predicted probability of P(place_match|data), I average those to select the top 20 candidates in the second candidate selection step.

+At this point I also dropped observations that belong to places that only have observations in the train/validation period.
+This filtering was also applied to the test set.

 ## <a name="firstLL"><a> First level learners
+The first level learners are very similar to the second candidate selection models other than the fact that they are fit on one fifth of the data.
+100 base learners were fit on different random parts of the training period.
+Deep trees gave me the best results here (depth 11) and the eta constant was set to (11 or 12)/500 for 500 rounds.
+Colsampling also helped (0.6) and subsampling the observations (0.5) did not hurt but of course resulted in a fitting speed increase.
+I included either all 430 features or a random pick of the ordered features by importance in a desirable feature count range (100-285 and 180-240).

 ## <a name="secondLL"><a> Second level learners

 ## <a name="conclusion"><a> Conclusion
 The private leaderboard standing below, used to rank the teams, shows the top 30 teams.
 It was a very close competition in the end and Markus would have been a well-deserved winner as well.
 We were very close to each other ever since the third week of the eight week contest and pushed each other forward.
 The fact that the test data contains 8.6 million records and that it was split randomly for the private and public leaderboard resulted in a very confident estimate of the private standing given the public leaderboard.
 I was most impressed by the approaches of Markus and Jack (Japan) who finished in third position.
 You can read more about their approaches on the [forum](https://www.kaggle.com/c/facebook-v-predicting-check-ins/forums).
 Many others also contributed valuable insights.